dubin555/chproxy/README.md

 # chproxy

 [English](README.md) | [简体中文](README-CN.md)
+Change after I fork this repo?
+- Remove the cache related part, because it is not always useful: 1.
+Usually you need deploy your chproxy distributed, the cache will miss 2. need to write to local disk, not sure it is fast 3.
+I think the cache should be done in the client side, let the client decide which query to cache, which is not

 Chproxy, is an http proxy and load balancer for [ClickHouse](https://ClickHouse.yandex) database.
 It provides the following features: